 Schedule tests as you have been told.
 These make sure your heart and lungs are healthy for surgery.

-Tell your doctor about all medications you take including aspirin, NSAIDs, or other blood-thinning medications (like warfarin).
+Tell your healthcare provider about all medicines you take including aspirin, NSAIDs, or other blood-thinning medicines (like warfarin).
 Also tell him or her about any herbs and other supplements you take.
 You may need to stop taking some or all of them before surgery.

 Avoid heavy lifting.
 It can strain your hernia and make it worse.